 Once you are done, type:

-to exit the prompt and reboot the computer.
+This will exit the prompt and reboot the computer.

 2. Reset Lost Root Password Using Live CD